MichaelFarquhar/react-firebase-auth/README.md

 # React + Firebase Authentication

-A small user authentication app built with TypeScript React using Firebase.
-This system will be used in a larger site that I will be building which will require user authentication.
-This app has the bare minimum features of user authentication which includes registering a new user, logging in and logging out.
+A basic user authentication app built with TypeScript React using Firebase.
+This system can be used in other projects that also utilize Material UI and Redux.
+This app includes the bare minimum features of user authentication, such as registering a new user, logging in and logging out.

 This app was built to gain experience in packages I have little experience in, particularly TypeScript, Firebase and Redux Toolkit.
-While Redux is not needed for this app in particular, any implementation of this authentication will most likely be using Redux.

-This app is built with the following:
+This app is built with the following packages:

 -   **React Typescript**, bootstrapped with Create React App
 -   **Firebase Authentication & Firestore**